droosma/blog/content/post/generative-ai-hello-world/index.md

 ## Retrieval Code Example

-Given the fact that I had to create a clean looking demo, the code for this part is a little more spread out than I would like, so I can't link you to a single file, but I'm going to walk you through it here, and you will be able to find it with the other source code.
+Given the complexity and the need for a streamlined demonstration, the code for the retrieval component of the RAG system is distributed across multiple parts of the project rather than confined to a single file.
+Below is an integral piece of the system, encapsulated within the [`ConversationWithReferences`](https://github.com/droosma/generative-ai-hello-world/blob/main/OpenAi.Web/ConversationWithReferences.cs) class:

 ```csharp
 public class ConversationWithReferences(QuestionContextUseCase useCase,